alexandretalbert/alexandretalbert/ebanx_team.md

 - Feedback do Peixoto na ocasiao da visita a parceiros em Colombia, Peru (como ela foi madura e como contribuiu para temas importantes para EBANX)

 ### Keep doing
-- High collaboartion with Engineering, Ops and Business teams (15/4/2025)
+- Balancing collaboration with being firm (Engineering, Ops and Partners).
+Feedback Peixoto (15/4/2025)
 - Keep the team aligned with priorities, goals and issues (communication, transparency and proximity) (15/4/2025)
 - Keep questioning demands and asks (confrontation of ideas) (15/4/2025)
 - Results focused (15/4/2025)

 ### To improve
-- Understand Merchants specifics needs \ edge cases
+- Be always open to new cases and ideas (due to your deep knowledge)
-- I feel you are overwhelmend and that we can't find more time to talk about the team, future,....
+- Make space for structuring initiaves.
+I feel you are overwhelmend and that we can't find more time to talk about the team, future,....
 (15/4/2025)
 - Be more strategic in relationships with stakeholders, seeking beyond problem solving, improving ways of working and structuring initiatives.
 This means to balance collaboration with addressing roles and responsibilities properly (15/4/2025)
 - As you are a business/product/technical reference, create moments for knowledge sahring (this will facilitates delegation and team autonomy) (15/4/2025)

 ### PDI